KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

 field. **Prefer S3 for anything older than 48 hours**, since NOMADS `para` retains only two days while the bucket has kept every date since it came up.

-> ⚠️ **Individual members are produced but not disseminated, and this now looks
+> **Individual members are now disseminated, as of 2026-09-09.** This reverses the
-> permanent.** The old prototype bucket carried the five RRFS ensemble members under
-> `rrfs_a/rrfsens.YYYYMMDD/CC/m001…m005`, each with `prslev` (24 steps) and `2dfld` (61
-> steps) on the CONUS, Alaska, Hawaii, Puerto Rico and North America grids.
-Nothing in
-> `s3://noaa-rrfs-ops-pds` replaces them — no `rrfsens` prefix, no `m0*` or `mem*` keys —
-> and NOMADS never carried them. **Raw member output has had no open channel since
+> position recorded here through August 2026, when raw member output had had no open
-> 2026-08-12.**
+> channel since the 2026-08-12 cutover.
+SCN 26-48 AAD (2026-09-09) lists the members for
+> the first time, and they appeared in the bucket the same day — the first object under
+> `s3://noaa-rrfs-ops-pds/rrfsens.20260909/` at 13:40:14 UTC, at the 12 UTC cycle.
 >
-> SCN 26-48 AAC (2026-08-24) confirms the members exist — five, running to 60 h at the
-> 00/06/12/18 UTC cycles, over the North America domain, with perturbed initial
-> conditions, lateral boundary conditions and physics — and then gives output paths for
+> Members live under the top-level **`rrfsens.YYYYMMDD/CC/m00#/`** prefix — a sibling of
+> `rrfs.YYYYMMDD/` and `refs.YYYYMMDD/`, not a subdirectory of either — with the pattern
+> `rrfs.tCCz.m00#.{prslev|2dfld}nomads.{3km|2p5km}.fFFF.${dom}.grib2`.
+Note the
-> the deterministic system and the REFS `ensprod` products only.
-No member path is
+> **three-digit** lead-time token, matching the deterministic RRFS rather than the
-> listed.
-Treat member output as **not publicly available at implementation** unless a
-> later SCN says otherwise.
+> two-digit REFS convention: code that handles all three streams needs two formatters, not
+> one.
+Five members, 00/06/12/18 UTC, f000–f060 hourly, `.idx` on every file from the
+> first object.
 >
+> **What the restored stream does not give back.** The prototype carried members on five
+> grids including North America; the replacement carries four — CONUS and Alaska at 3 km,
+> Hawaii and Puerto Rico at 2.5 km, with no NA grid, despite the SCN describing the
+> members as running "over the same NA region as the deterministic RRFS".
+The parameter
+> set is also much narrower than the deterministic files: `prslevnomads` carries 112
+> records (8 parameters on 14 pressure levels) against 675 in deterministic `prslev`, and
+> `2dfldnomads` carries 58 against 318.
+There is **no ensemble BUFR** — the AAD lists
+> `class1.bufr` and `bufrsnd` lines for the members but marks both with a literal `(??)`,
+> and neither exists.
+>
-> The practical consequence falls on anyone doing their own post-processing — custom
+> The practical consequence for REFS users is that custom post-processing — bespoke
-> percentiles, neighbourhood probabilities at non-standard thresholds, member clustering,
+> percentiles, neighbourhood probabilities at non-standard thresholds, member clustering —
+> is possible again, but only within the reduced member parameter set.
+Anything needing a
+> field that survives in deterministic `prslev`/`2dfld` but not in the member files still
-> or anything outside the eight `ensprod` product types.
-Those users are limited to the
+> has to come from the eight combined `ensprod` products.
+>
+> Full breakdown in the [RRFS
-> combined products.
+> entry](../../../nwp_models/regional/usa/rrfs.md#ensemble-member-output-disseminated-since-september-9-2026).

 > **Ensemble size is encoded, but under two different keys depending on product.** On
 > `mean` and `sprd` it is `numberOfForecastsInEnsemble`, which reads 14 on CONUS and